SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Safety Performance Monitoring Workflow for Aviation SMS

-What Are Hazard Mechanisms (As Defined by FAA)
+What Are Hazard Mechanisms (as Defined by FAA)

 We are considering what makes up a hazard as defined by the FAA.
 In the FAA’s understanding of a hazard, a hazard is comprised of three mechanisms, known as the Hazard Triangle: